quynhlab/ansible-mac-setup/README.md

 This is my personal Ansible configuration for setting up a DevOps Mac setup from scratch.

-## How to install
+## How to install & Pre-reqs

 I created a simple shell script in `scripts/prepare.sh` which will perform the initial steps of automating.
+This also installs pre-requisites like Ansible.

-Once pre-requisites are complete - you may install using ```scripts/apply.sh```
+Once pre-requisites are complete - you may install using ```scripts/apply.sh```.
+This runs ```ansible-playbook -i "localhost," -c local ansible_mac.yml --ask-become-pass``` in the background installing all the tools with Ansible.

 ## What am I installing